 - Line Spacing – Use 1.0 or 1.15 line spacing

 - Resume Length – Don’t go over the 1-page limit.
 For inspiration, view these resume templates

 1. Contact Information:

-No matter how long you have been a Business Analyst, try incorporating these responsibilities under your employment history:
+No matter how long you have been in your Business Analyst career, try incorporating these responsibilities under your employment history.

 - Gathering intelligence from executives and stakeholders about current and future projects

 - Partnering with IT directors to make sure each project is attainable given their current workload